PCfVW/REGAI/README.md

 and (iii) the (pattern) presenter will present patterns at the workshop with the goal of finding extra known uses; if the presenter is also a writer, then this presenter will not present the pattern(s) he wrote.

+We're hoping to create a fun and friendly atmosphere where unusual presentations and fruitful discussions will make a successful workshop.

 **Chairs**
 * Kevin Dill, Lockheed Martin Mission Systems & Training (USA), kevin.dill@lmco.com
 * Chris Dragert, Ubisoft Toronto (CA), christopher.dragert@ubisoft.com